rotki/rotki/docs/installation_guide.rst

 If all went well, pysqlcipher3 should have successfuly built and installed.
 If it didn't, try going back and ensuring that you have properly built sqlcipher and pointed to the right directories in the setup.py file, or consult the troubleshooting section.

-Installing Electron and Running Rotki
+Installing Electron and Running rotki
 -------------------------------------

 1. In your terminal, navigate to your rotki development directory and enter the following commands to install electron and its dependencies::